AndrewFasano/DPA/lectures/L01/overview.md

 1. Read and write CPU registers
 2. Read and write virtual memory within the debugged application
-3. Set breakpoints on addresses or symbols
+3. Set breakpoints on addresses (and sometimes symbols)
 4. Single-step target program
 5. Potentially: map symbols to memory locations and registers